 Download Your Module: Rather than giving you a link to Codeplex, where you may not have an account, I suggest that you find a suitable source by googling: ‘Download PSRemoteRegistry’.

-After double-clicking the .msi file, recommend that you direct the install
+Install PSRemoteRegistry: After double-clicking the .msi file, recommend that you direct the install to this path:

 While this is best practice it is possible to use Import-Module to add manifests at other location.